 - Capture Points Tests to run a custom test program (such as a unit test) which captures a number between 0 and 1 and converts this to an amount of points.

-- Check Points, which check if the tests before this special test is high enough to continue with the tests after the Check Points test.
+- Check Points, which check if the percentage of points gotten before this special test is high enough to continue with the tests after the Check Points test.
 This makes it possible to have certain tests only execute if tests before it were successful.

 When AutoTest is executed, each Category starts with a fresh snapshot of the environment setup.
 This means that Categories run independently of each other.
 Tests within the Category are executed in order.